linemanjs/lineman/README.md

 └── vendor                  # <-- 3rd-party assets will be prepended or merged into the application ├── js                  # <-- 3rd-party Javascript
     │   └── underscore.js   # <-- Underscore, because underscore is fantastic.
-    ├── img                 # <-- 3rd-party images (are merged into the root of generated & dist)
-    └── css                 # <-- 3rd-party CSS
+    ├── img                 # <-- 3rd-party images (are merged into the 'img' folder inside of generated & dist) └── css                 # <-- 3rd-party CSS

 ```